baxpr/cersuit/README.md

     SEG_SUIT          Lobules-SUIT.nii.gz
     SEG_LUT           Lobules-SUIT-lut.txt

-Volumetry of segmented regions, computed from native space images
+Volumetry of segmented regions, computed from native space images.
+The "Total" is the volume of the atlas region after transformation to native space.
+The "Gray" is the sum of voxel gray matter fraction within the atlas region, in native space; similar for "White".

     SEG_NATIVE_VOLS   iw_Lobules-SUIT_u_a_c_t1_seg1-volumes.csv